smhurf/lewagon_challenges/01-Python/01-Programming-Basics/08-Optional-Sudoku-Solver/README.md

 Nice job with the **sudoku validator**!
 Now we are going to implement a **Sudoku Solver**.
-Its goal is simple: given a Sudoku **9x9 grid**, with few numbers in the grid, find the missing numbers to create a valid grid!
+The goal is simple: given a Sudoku **9x9 grid**, with few numbers in the grid, find the missing numbers to create a valid grid!

 ![](https://i.ibb.co/nDj9RFk/largeprintsudoku.jpg)

-## Method
+## Function

-The method `sudoku_solver(grid)` take a sudoku grid as an argument and return a grid filled with the right digits.
+The function `sudoku_solver(grid)` take a sudoku grid as an argument and return a grid filled with the right digits.

 ## Data Model